-Particularly, when COVID-19 pandemic hit the Hong Kong economy in general and SMEs in particular, DBS Bank offered relief practices for SMEs.
+Particularly, when the COVID-19 pandemic hit the Hong Kong economy in general and SMEs in particular, DBS Bank offered relief practices for SMEs.
 Prominent among measures, DBS Bank offers you a door of opportunity to open a bank account remotely during hardship.
 The existence of a video conferencing option in opening a bank account in Hong Kong with DBS Bank has made it easier for SMEs to access their expected bank account in a convenient manner.
 Still, the policy may be changed, depending on the bank at the time you apply.

-One big disadvantage for those considering DBS Hong Kong may be its high deposit.
+One big disadvantage for those considering DBS Hong Kong maybe its high deposit.
 The deposit for a normal DBS account is around 200,000 HKD, meanwhile opening a corporate premium bank account with DBS bank can cost you from HKD 20,000 to HKD 1M for the initial deposit.
 Despite its huge cost for the input, many entrepreneurs tend to opt for DBS bank to gain certain privileges of this reputed bank.

 HSBC is listed as the best corporate and investment bank, reported by Asiamoney Best Bank Award 2020.
 In particular, Dealogic placed HSBC Bank in the fifth rank, constituting 7.3% market share under the perspective of the global collaborator of equity capital markets transactions in Hong Kong.